-This week the team discusses community accomodations for students with Autism Spectrum Disorder, focusing on specific opportunities that already exist and ideas for more sensory-friendly events as well as community-based communication opportunities.
-Then Chris speaks with Ellen Winchester and Andrea Gardner - see bios below - on the same topic and more.
+This week the team discusses community accommodations for students with Autism Spectrum Disorder, focusing on specific opportunities that already exist and ideas for more sensory-friendly events as well as community-based communication opportunities.
+Then, Chris speaks with Ellen Winchester and Andrea Gardner about community-based communication opportunities, interactive supports for communication partners, and more!

 Andrea Garner is a practitioner and researcher specializing in the education of people on the autism spectrum.
 She has been working with young people on the spectrum for the last 17 years as a class teacher, an in-home ABA therapist, and therapeutic outdoor educator.
 Andrea has continued to study while working and has completed a Master of Education in Autism and a PhD.
 Her research interests include social-sexual development, inclusion into work environments, social cognitive development, and family support.
 She currently works directly with children, their families, and with teachers developing programs and strategies to improve long-term outcomes for young people on the spectrum.
 Andrea is currently working towards accreditation as a Multi-sensory Language teacher and is involved in ongoing research in the assessment and delivery of social skills programs, training models for parents of children on the spectrum and a project to create an Autism Friendly Community.

 Ellen Winchester is a Speech Pathologist who has worked for Aspect for the last 9 years in various roles in Early Intervention in various settings (schools, home, preschools and group therapy programs) as well as being part of a Learning Support Team in Aspect’s schools for children with Autism.
 She is currently the Service Coordinator for the Aspect Therapy team in the Illawarra region of NSW.